Dec

-Taiwan Christmas 25th of December
+Taiwan Christmas December 25

 Christmas in Taiwan might not be a national holiday, but that doesn't stop the sparkle.
 With its own twist on tradition, this East Asian island blends Western customs with local flair, turning December 25 into a colorful celebration of joy, light and culture.
 Streets glow with decorations, churches fill with song, and malls buzz with themed events.
 Though only about 4% of the population identifies as Christian, many still join the fun.
 Why does a mostly Buddhist and Taoist society celebrate a Christian holiday?
 Because in Taiwan, it's less about religion and more about cheer.
 A reason to gather, shop or simply snap photos under giant LED-lit trees—that’s enough.
 It’s not a day off, but it sure feels like one.
 Makes you wonder how a holiday born in Bethlehem found its way to Taipei, doesn’t it?